harshilshrma/alloc8/README.md

 # Overview

 Welcome to **Alloc8** – a smart and intuitive budget allocation app.
 This project was originally based on source code provided by IBM, but I have made several enhancements and modifications to get it up and running smoothly.
-Alloc8 helps you manage your finances by tracking your budget and expenses in real time.
+Alloc8 helps you manage your company's finances by tracking your budget and expenses in real time.
 It’s built using React and leverages a clean and straightforward user interface.

 <br>